MOBILE CONNECTIONS TO PROMOTE

 Through focus-group discussions with participants and staff, we determined which kinds of smartphone content and functionalities will best support the livelihood efforts of our participants.
 The selected areas of focus include mobile application-based guides (Package of Practices) on agriculture, livestock, and small business.

-In the later stages of the project, information related to health, education, and access to government services will be provided.
+Information related to health, education, and access to government services is forthcoming.

 Sundargarh and Balangir, Odisha, India